redis/docs/content/operate/oss_and_stack/management/security/acl.md

     > ACL SETUSER antirez on +@all -@dangerous >42a979... ~*

 The above command includes all commands (`+@all`) and then removes all commands tagged as dangerous (`-@dangerous`) inside the Redis command table.
+Note that command categories, with the exception of `+@all`, never include module commands.

+If you use `+@all` for a particular user, all commands are available to that user, including commands loaded via the modules system.
+However, if you use `+@read` or any other, module commands are excluded.
+This concept is fundamental because you should only trust the Redis internal command table.
+Modules may expose dangerous things, and in the case of an ACL that is just additive, that is, in the form of `+@all -...`, you should be absolutely sure that you won't include what you did not mean to.

 The following is a list of command categories and their meanings: